 Google “pantry list” and you’ll find a ton of lists of non-perishable items you should keep on your shelves.
 This is not necessarily the way to create a Hygge Pantry though.

-A Hygge Pantry goes beyond shelf-stable dry goods and incorporates fresh garlic, herbs, chicken stock, butter, and, of course, good olive oil.
-It should also include your “go-to” items for creating quick easy meals such as your favorite pasta, cheeses, eggs, and produce.
+A Hygge Pantry goes beyond shelf-stable dry goods and incorporates fresh ingredients that include your “go-to” items for creating quick and easy meals.
+The best things to always have on hand are:

 While you may not use all of her suggestions (I for one, will never preserve fish) this book does serve as a cherished reference for getting the most flavor out of simple ingredients.